On ParseHub, you can scrape information from many vehicle dealership websites for cars, vans, trucks, motorcycles... etc.

 3. Use your Select command to click on the first listing name which should be highlighted in green.

-5. You can double-click on "selection1" to rename it to something such as "Listing".
+5. You can click on "selection1" to rename it to something such as "Listing".

 7. Click on the first listing name and then click on the first listing price to relate the two.
 You should see an arrow going from each listing name to its associated price.
-You can double-check on "selection2" and rename it to "price".
+You can click on "selection1" and rename it to "price".

 8. You can preview your data on the bottom panel.
 Your project's JSON preview should look like this: